yihui/yihui.org/content/knitr/options.md

     want to stop on errors, we need to set this option to `FALSE`.
 Note that R Markdown has changed this default value to `FALSE`.
-When the chunk option `include = FALSE`, **knitr** will stop on error, because it is easy to overlook potential errors in this case.
+When the chunk option `include = FALSE`, **knitr** will stop on error, because it is easy to overlook potential errors in this case (if you understand this caveat and want to ignore potential errors anyway, you may set `error = 0`).

 -   `message`: (`TRUE`; logical) Whether to preserve messages emitted by `message()` (similar to the option `warning`).